starrothkopf/AquaCat/README.md

 # AquaCat
-Pixelated search game built with the Pyxel library
+Pixelated, race-against-the-clock search game built with the Pyxel library using Python OOP.